Adwoa-p/drf_auth/README.md

 # API Documentation

 ## **Project Overview**
-This API project is designed to provide secure access to various resources via RESTful endpoints.
+<p>This API project is designed to provide secure access to various resources via RESTful endpoints.
 The project uses SQLite as its database, providing a lightweight and efficient solution for local storage during development.
 For production environments, switching to a robust database like PostgreSQL is recommended.
-The project leverages Django for backend management and Django Rest Framework (DRF) for building the API, with an authentication layer implemented to enhance security and control user access.
+The project leverages Django for backend management and Django Rest Framework (DRF) for building the API, with an authentication layer implemented to enhance security and control user access.</p>

 ` BASE_URL: http://127.0.0.1:8000/ `
 ---